jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/processingFlowOnTemplate.rst

 3. Copy can have any order in the flow but not less than 1

-.. warning:: **If you have an external documets with e-ink signatures in your template you will have to place document uploader roles before roles which are signing these documents in MANUAL mode.
-Order other then that wil not be allowed by the application.**
+.. warning:: **If you have an external documets with e-ink signatures in your template you will have to place document uploader roles before roles which are signing these documents in MANUAL mode.**

 Serial-parallel flow
 ====================